 Most of the time, the grocery ad determines what meat I will buy each week.
 Meat is the first step of each meal for us.
 We like protein-rich meals.

 3. Figure out what type of meat you will cook

-I like to cook a variety of meats each week.
+I like to cook a variety of meat each week.
 We usually limit red meat to once a week.
 We mostly eat chicken, pork, and turkey.

 4. Match your recipe to the meat

 If I want to cook chicken, I look for a chicken recipe to cook.
 Sometimes I struggle with this.
 I created a board on Pinterest that is called “Delicious Good“.

 If we try that recipe and like it, I will add it to my “Delicious Good” board.
 This process has been working for us for the last few years.
 It’s really helped with my meal planning.